iworkflowio/ipubsub/docs/system-design.md

 ---

-*This system design provides a scalable, fault-tolerant foundation for the async output service, drawing inspiration from proven distributed systems like Temporal while optimizing for our specific real-time matching use case.*
+*This system design provides a scalable, fault-tolerant foundation for iPubSub, drawing inspiration from proven distributed systems like Temporal while optimizing for our specific real-time matching use case.*